Department of Biology & Environmental Science

 West Virginia Wesleyan is proud of its reputation for the high acceptance rate of its graduates into medical, dental, veterinary, and science-related graduate schools.
 Many of our biology majors pursue careers in these areas.
 Wesleyan biology majors have also undertaken careers in education, research, environmental studies, and pharmaceutical sales.
 You can read more about alumni success here.

 As a biology major, you’ll learn science by doing science, in lab classes and research projects.
 The curriculum emphasizes observation and experimentation in the field and laboratory.
-In addition to the biology major, we offer a biology education major, an environmental science major, an environmental studies major and a minor in biology.
-For students who want a greater degree of specialization, we offer two concentrations within the biology major: Molecular Biology/Biotechnology and Ecology/Field Biology.
+In addition to the biology major, we offer an environmental studies major and minors in biology, human biology, and environmental studies.
+For students who want a greater degree of specialization, we offer two concentrations within the biology major: Molecular Biology/Biotechnology and Environmental Science and Ecology.
 For academically talented students who have an interest in research, we offer the opportunity to earn a Special Honors designation in biology.
 There’s no substitute for direct, hands-on experience, which biology majors gain through a career-related internship or research project carried out to meet our experiential learning requirement.
 Wesleyan’s biology program prepares you to:

 - demonstrate your knowledge of the major fields of biology: molecular and cellular biology, physiology, genetics, ecology, evolution, and systematics;